Open Researcher and Contributor ID (ORCID)

 Publications can be brought into an ORCID profile from sources such as Scopus, Web of Science, Research Data Australia, PubMed, and Google Scholar.
-This Library FAQ provides guidance on importing information from Google Scholar into your ORCID record.
+These Library FAQs provide guidance on creating an ORCID ID and populating the record.
 For further information on adding works to your ORCID profile, please refer to the ORCID Knowledge Base.

 The Australian Research Council has recently implemented additional functionality into their RMS, which allows users to add research output data from their ORCID profile directly into their Discovery Projects (DP) scheme 2020 application forms.
 Follow these step-by-step instructions to link your ORCID in the ARC RMS.